-In this section, we need to answer the following questions:
+During this phase, you should aim to answer the following questions:

 - What are the products and services we offer?
 What is the unique selling proposition of the company?

 - What have we done so far in our online marketing and what results have we obtained with it?
-Is there talk of us in the networks?
+What are people saying about us online?

 - How is our website?
 Are there aspects that we need to improve?

 - What is the competition doing?
 How does our brand compare and what can we learn from them?

 The objectives are the scale by which we will measure the success or failure of the digital marketing strategy.
 When setting your objectives, I recommend using the SMART acronym: